Jaxpi/PWA-text-editor/README.md

 ## Description

-This application is a text editor that will store your entered text and automatically stylized to meet the standards of coding.
+This is a progressive web application text editor that uses IndexedDB and the 'idb' package to store entered text.

 ## Installation